adjony/ASL-Bill/ReadMe.md

 cd [map to vb folder on desktop] NOTE: Don't map to document folder because doesn't recognize OneDrive
 Type: `pyinstaller -F main.py`
-Executable will be placed in "dist" folder ["main"] Run the new executable (in future, VBA will run this directly)
+Executable will be placed in "dist" folder ["main"] Run the new executable (in future, VBA will run this directly from within Excel*) *POSSIBLE ERROR: In prior testing, running the .exe caused an error *Since Excel is already open when running the VBA script, Excel says: "cannot open file with same filename as open file" *Needs more testing on Windows machine

 ## Backup to GIT